GjjvdBurg/Veld/README.md

-  stdev         Compute the standard deviation of the input stream variance      Compute the variance of the input stream quantile      Find the given quantile for the data in the stream
+  stdev         Compute the standard deviation of the input stream variance      Compute the variance of the input stream quantile      Find the given quantile for the data in the stream trimmed-mean  Compute the trimmed mean for data in the stream summary       Print a summary with commonly-used statistics

 extreme values and counts:
-  min           Find the minimum of the values in the data stream max           Find the maximum of the values in the data stream count         Count the number of values in the data stream
+  min           Find the minimum of the values in the data stream max           Find the maximum of the values in the data stream count         Count the number of values in the data stream frequency     Print a frequency table of unique values in the stream

 filtering values:
   lt            Keep only inputs that are less than a given threshold